AarshBatra/biteSizedAQ/29.pib.pol.env.themes.log/README.md

   byline varies: `17 JUL 2026 10:22PM by PIB Delhi` or `Posted On:` then the date.
 - **The feed holds only ~20 items** (a hard server cap — a `count` parameter has no effect) spanning roughly a day.
-Running every 4 hours ensures nothing scrolls off unseen between runs.
+Running every 2 hours ensures nothing scrolls off unseen between runs.

-## No automated backfill
+## No automated backfill (for now)

-The feed can’t reach the past, and PIB’s month-by-month listing page (`allRel.aspx`) sits behind Akamai bot protection: query parameters and form POSTs are ignored, and headless browsers are blocked with “Access Denied”.
+In its current state, the feed can’t reach the past, and PIB’s month-by-month listing page (`allRel.aspx`) sits behind Akamai bot
+protection: query parameters and form POSTs are ignored, and headless browsers are blocked with “Access Denied”.
 A normal browser is not blocked.

 To seed history manually: open the listing page in a browser (English, National, all ministries), pick a month, save the page (Ctrl+S → “Webpage, HTML Only”), and parse the saved HTML locally.
-For most purposes the daily log is enough on its own.
+For most purposes the daily log might be enough on its own.

+In future, I might find ways to automate backfill.

-## Setup
+## Automation Setup

 ### 1. Create the Google Sheet